whosonfirst/go-webhookd-aws/README.md

 ### webhookd-lambda-task

 This is a Lambda function to run an ECS task when invoked.
-It is principally meant to be used with the `go-webhookd` [Lambda dispatcher](https://github.com/whosonfirst/go-webhookd/#lambda), and in particular with the [GitHubRepo transformer](https://github.com/whosonfirst/go-webhookd/#githubrepo) in a [https://whosonfirst.org](Who's On First) context.
+It is principally meant to be used with the `go-webhookd` [Lambda dispatcher](https://github.com/whosonfirst/go-webhookd/#lambda), and in particular with the [GitHubRepo transformer](https://github.com/whosonfirst/go-webhookd/#githubrepo) in a [Who's On First](https://whosonfirst.org/) context.

 There is an [open ticket](https://github.com/whosonfirst/go-webhookd/issues/19) to add a dedicated "run an ECS Task" dispatcher but until that's completed this is what we're stuck with.